aliciousness/new_website/README.md

-#Infrasture
+#Infrastructure

-This is the infrasture with AWS codepipeline, codebuild, lambda, and all dependencies to run a CI/CD platform for https://github.com/aliciousness/resume.
+This is the infrastructure for my resume website.
+Using AWS codepipeline, codebuild, lambda, and all dependencies to run a CI/CD platform for [my resume](https://github.com/aliciousness/resume).